What do we mean by “the state”? How do we understand its institutions? What makes states work or fail? What and who makes up the state?

-The Organisation and Institutional Studies Honours Programme is made up of one theory and methods core course – Basic Concepts in Organisation and Institutional Studies – and electives in Sociology, Politics, History, Urban Studies, and Economics AND a 10 000-word Research Essay.
+The Organisational and Institutional Studies honours programme is made up of one theory and methods core course – Basic Concepts in Organisational and Institutional Studies – and electives in Sociology, Politics, History, Urban Studies, and Economics AND a 10 000-word research essay.
 All students must complete a minimum of FOUR 4000-level courses (23 credit points per course ), OR SIX 4000-level courses (when the combination contains courses with lower credit points ), and a research report (30 credit points).
 Courses from which to choose are the following:

 Basic Concepts in Organisational and Institutional Studies

 Three electives from the following:

 The International Political Economy of Development

 The State in Africa: Democratisation and Crisis

 Trade and Finance in Economic Development

 A bachelor’s degree or equivalent with a 68% or higher course mark aggregate in a third year major.

 - Students who are considering careers in the public service